Take Dior, for instance.

 But I digress.

-Partnering with Dior Parfums on their recent What Would You Do For Love? campaign was quite the affirmation in continuing to create through my subjective lens, rooted in visual escapism, femininity, and exploring both the nostalgic and aspirational.
+Partnering with Dior Parfums on their recent What Would You Do For Love? campaign was quite the affirmation of continuing to create through my subjective lens, rooted in visual escapism, femininity, and exploring both the nostalgic and aspirational.

 So, in the spirit of love and escapism, come join us for this conversation.